SystemsApproach/security/infra.rst

-Suppose that the attacker is able to observe the client request (1) in Figure :numref:`Figure %s <fig-DNS>`, perhaps by snooping on open Wifi.
-The attacker can now flood the resolver with fake versions of the expected reponse (3), hoping that with enough guesses they can generate a response that will be accepted by the resolver.
+Suppose that the attacker is able to observe the client request (1) in Figure :numref:`Figure %s <fig-DNS>`, perhaps by snooping on open WiFi.
+The attacker can now flood the resolver with fake versions of the expected response (3), hoping that with enough guesses they can generate a response that will be accepted by the resolver.
 The ID field in the DNS header is a 16-bit field and the server UDP port associated with DNS is a well-known value, so there